-WARNING SYMBOLS AND DEFINITIONS Image: Antiper Symbol is a start of the safety alert symbol.
+WARNING SYMBOLS AND DEFINITIONS This is the safety alert symbol.
 It is used to alert you to potential personal injury hazards.
 Obey all safety messages that follow this symbol to avoid possible injury or death.
-Image: Antiper Symbol is a hazardous situation which, if not avoided, will result in death or serious injury.
-Image: Antiper Symbol is a hazardous situation which, if not avoided, could result in death or serious injury.
-Image: Antiper Symbol is a hazardous situation which, if not avoided, could result in death or serious injury.
-Image: Antiper Symbol is a hazardous situation which, if not avoided, could result in death or serious injury.
-Image: Antiper Symbol is a hazardous situation which, if not avoided, could result in minor or moderate injury.
-Image: Addresses practices not related to personal injury.
+Indicates a hazardous situation which, if not avoided, will result in death or serious injury.
+Indicates a hazardous situation which, if not avoided, could result in death or serious injury.
+Indicates a hazardous situation which, if not avoided, could result in minor or moderate injury.
+NOTICE CAUTION Addresses practices not related to personal injury.